Known4225/VisualisingAlgorithms/Sorts/README.txt

 Linux:
 make

+When you run the program you can add an integer afterwards to set how many items to sort like Heapsort.exe 63 will do heapsort with 63 elements

 Keybinds:
 Use the mouse to click and drag the screen around, and the scroll wheel to zoom Press space to advance animation